TrueCar/gluestick/docs/guides/ProfilingRenderer.md

 __Requirements: node 8.4.0+__

-In order to start profiling gluestick renderer (aka server), you need to capture the profile information firstly.
-Do do so follow the following steps:
+In order to start profiling gluestick renderer (aka server), the first thing you need to do is to capture the profile information firstly.
+Just follow these steps:

 1. Run `gluestick start-client` command.